arviz-devs/GSoD/2021/Application.md

 formalize the project.

 ## Application requirements
-Only applications from people who perform the couple tasks below will be considered.
+Only applications from people who perform the task below will be considered.

 The only requirement will be writing a short commentary on one of the pages in our documentation (from sections "Getting Started" or "User Guide")